-CapitaLand has a balanced real estate portfolio, which spans more than 180 cities in over 30 countries and includes homes, offices, shopping malls, serviced residences and integrated developments.
+CapitaLand has a balanced real estate portfolio, which spans more than 220 cities in over 30 countries and includes commercial, retail, business park, industrial and logistics, integrated development, urban development, lodging and residential.

-While its core markets in Singapore and China account for approximately 80.9% of its total assets as at 31 December 2018, it has a balanced portfolio across Singapore and China, with the two countries contributing 44.7% and 36.2% respectively, allowing the Group to manage volatility and mitigate any adverse developments in each of these markets.
+While its core markets in Singapore and China account for approximately 80.0% of its total assets as at 30 June 2020, it has a balanced portfolio across Singapore and China, with the two countries contributing 41.7% and 38.3% respectively, allowing the Group to manage volatility and mitigate any adverse developments in each of these markets.
 For example, diversification across types of real estate enables the Group to avoid dependence on a particular asset class and positions CapitaLand favourably to capitalise on the growth opportunities in each asset class.